Department of African American Studies

 Overview

-African American Studies at SLU carries on a tradition of scholarly engagement that began in the early 20th century.
-The discipline of African American Studies comprises critical, systematic engagement with historical, cultural, political, and social experiences of people of African descent in the United States.
+African American Studies at Saint Louis University carries on a tradition of scholarly engagement that began in the early 20th century.
+The discipline of African American Studies comprises critical, systematic engagement with historical, cultural, political and social experiences of people of African descent in the United States.

-While our work centers on U.S.-based experiences, we are equally concerned with the global presence of African descendants.
-African American experiences are therefore viewed within an expansive diasporic context.
-Importantly, this work requires interrogation of the racial, ethnic, gender, and class dynamics that enrich African diasporic experience and scholarship.
+While our work at SLU centers on U.S.-based experiences, we are equally concerned with the global presence of African descendants.
+African American experiences are, therefore, viewed within an expansive diasporic context.
+Importantly, this work requires interrogation of the racial, ethnic, gender and class dynamics that enrich African diasporic experience and scholarship.

 We aim to foster a community of thinkers, scholars, activists, and artists whose work enriches understanding of how African Americans and other African Diasporic communities have mutually shaped the social worlds they inhabit.